hail-is/hail/dev-docs/development_process.md

 Once you have a branch that you are happy with, then you create a Pull Request on the GitHub UI.

-You’ll want to add an appropriate reviewer as an “assignee” which is on the right hand side of the page.
+You’ll want to add an appropriate reviewer in the "Reviewers" box on the right hand side of the page.

 You can also give the PR a set of labels.
 The important ones are “WIP” to make